 Nager says he’s got a new assignment for his class: design a pair of headphones that’s cooler than Skullcandy.”

 Sure, that was fun.
-It also perfectly coincided with my lecture on blogging that night at UCLA Extension.
+It also perfectly coincided with my class lecture that night.
 By blogging about an uncommon topic (Skullcandy instead of, say, Apple), I came up on the Google radar.
 That’s what Wired editor Chris Anderson would describe as a “Long Tail” effect: thanks to the Internet, niche products like Skullcandy articles can get discovered and deliver value for years.

 The incident also supported my lessons about the Long Tail, for which I made my students read the comic-book adaptation of Anderson’s work (see excerpt below).